 Mobile parity is key for adaptive websites

-If you have different websites for mobile and desktop (i.e. an adaptive design), it is essential to ensure that everything you have on your desktop version is also on your mobile version as it is the latter that Google will rank.
+If you have different websites for mobile and desktop (i.e. an adaptive design), ensure that everything on your desktop version is also on your mobile version as it is the latter that Google will rank.
 This includes all content, as well as structured data and metadata.

-If you’re worried about having too much content on a mobile site, hide it instead with a ‘read more’ or ‘expand’ option after a couple of paragraphs.
+If you’re worried about having too much content on a mobile site, hide it with a ‘read more’ or ‘expand’ option after a couple of paragraphs.
 In terms of navigation, the classic hamburger menu will help to hide lengthy dropdown menus.
 This marks a significant difference in terms of SEO rules from the desktop version.
-Google recognises the importance of economic screen management and will therefore treat hidden content on a mobile site in the same way as visible content, something that the lead of the Search Relations team at Google, John Mueller, confirmed in a Google Hangout.
+Google recognises the importance of economic screen management and will treat hidden content on a mobile site in the same way as visible content.
+In fact, this is something the lead of the Search Relations team at Google, John Mueller, confirmed in a Google Hangout.
 If you remove content completely, your site’s SEO could be affected and/or you could end up with a high bounce rate.

 Ensure website visual content is mobile-friendly

-Always check that any images or videos are clear, high quality, quick to load and don’t negatively affect the structure of the page on a mobile device as mobile users on the go are likely to view visual content.
+Mobile users on the go are likely to view visual content.
+Always check that any images or videos are clear, high quality, quick to load and don’t negatively affect the structure of the page on a mobile device.
 Differences in layout can lead to Google understanding the content differently, even if it is the same on both versions.
-Placement is key too.
-Paying attention to where images and videos are positioned on your mobile site, ensuring that user experience isn’t affected, will increase the likelihood that Google will show them in searches.
+Placement is key too as that affects user experience.
+Paying attention to where images and videos are positioned on your mobile site will increase the likelihood that Google will show them in searches.
 You also need to make sure that you are using Google- supported image and videos formats.
 Also, ensure that you use the same alt text for images on both desktop and mobile.

 Dos and Don’ts